synthizer/synthizer/manual/src/concepts/3d_audio.md

 that this isn't an easily detectable case.
-If you aren't driving Synthizer in a way connected to physical reality--for example if you are attempting to use `x` as a way to pan sources from left to right and not linked to a position--then you probably want `PannedSource` instead.
+If you aren't driving Synthizer in a way connected to physical reality--for example if you are attempting to use `x` as a way to pan sources from left to right and not linked to a position--then you probably want one of the raw panned sources instead.

 ## Setting Global Defaults